finos/community/governance/Standards-Projects/README.md

 Within FINOS, a standards project is a project chartered to produce technical standards specifications, rather than software alone (although standards projects may also produce software related to their standards).
 Because the process for producing standards, and the intellectual property rules associated with them, are different than for software, the [FINOS IP Policy](../IP-Policy.pdf) contains special rules for standards projects.
 The purpose of these rules is to ensure that all contributions to a standard are appropriately licensed and that the final published standard may be implemented freely by FINOS members and the community at large.

 The information in this document summarize the requirements for standards projects, most of which are found in the [IP Policy](../IP-Policy.pdf).
 Anyone involved in running a standards project should review that policy carefully in addition to referring to this information.

 Each standards project will also be goverened by the additional policies and procedures set out in its charter.
+FINOS recommends that new standards projects adopt the Joint Development Foundation's [Community Specification](https://github.com/CommunitySpecification/1.0) process, which is a mature suite of workflows, policies, and templates for collaborating on a standard specification via source code management system such as git & GitHub.
+Because the Community Specification process varies in a few respects from the FINOS IP Policy, the Board must approve its use together with the project's charter.

 ## Establishing a standards project